 river suffers from the triple whammy of being an irrigation drain, a discharge point for leaky septic tanks, and an urban stormwater drain.

 For this reason, it is not my preferred swimming location in Melbourne, but it is nevertheless a popular spot for people in Melbourne.
-The EPA

 provides daily forecasts of whether water is suitable for swimming

 this is only a forecast using only one indicator of water quality.
 My advice when swimming in the Yarra is to never ever swim within 48

 hours after rain (very high risk of water being contaminated), never put your head under, never swim with any open cuts or skin abrasions,